ShivanKaul/star-spec/draft-dss-star.md

 reports.
 To mitigate this, clients boost the entropy of their data using output from an Oblivious Pseudorandom Function (OPRF) provided by a separate, non-colluding Randomness Server.

-STAR also requires use of a client Anonymizing Server when interacting with the Aggregation Server so that the Aggregation Server cannot link a client report to a client which generated it.
+STAR also requires use of a client Anonymizing Proxy when interacting with the Aggregation Server so that the Aggregation Server cannot link a client report to a client which generated it.

 The overall architecture is shown in {{arch}}, where `msg` is the measurement and `aux` is